-I’ve been making this ginger and turmeric tea at the start of winter for years, to really help boost my immune system and provide some prevention against colds and flus, as well as help reduce any symptoms should they appear.
+I’ve been making this ginger and turmeric tea at the start of winter for years, to really help support my immune system and provide some prevention against colds and flus, as well as help reduce any symptoms should they appear.
 I don’t have exact measurements for all of the ingredients – they are really all to taste.
 When I make a cold batch, I prefer it heavier on the lemon, and when I made a warm batch, I prefer it heavier on the turmeric and chamomile.
 It really is up to you!

 The main metabolite present in turmeric is curcumin, which has low bioavailability in the body and rapid metabolism in the liver and intestines.
 Therefore, there are a few really simple things you can do to increase absorption.
 Curcumin is fat soluble, so you need to consume it will good quality fat to increase absorption.
 Secondly, some studies have shown that consuming piperine with curcumin can significantly increase absorption.
 Piperine is an alkaloid found in black pepper.
 Therefore, adding a small amount of black pepper (you can’t taste it!) and good quality fats, such as macadamia or coconut oil, when serving this tea can really help turmeric work its magic.